What Do Medical Lawyers Do?

 #4 – Negotiate A Fair Settlement

 Not all lawsuits make it to court.
-More often that not, they’ll end in a settlement.
+More often than not, they’ll end in a settlement.
 Why?
 Because it tends to be more straightforward and is a much quicker process.
-But of course there are a lot of factors that can contribute to how long a lawsuit will take.
+But of course, there are a lot of factors that can contribute to how long a lawsuit will take.
 Many defendants prefer to settle outside of court.
 This is the quicker and usually less expensive way to handle a lawsuit.
 And a lot of times they can avoid disclosure because of it.

 If the two parties can negotiate a settlement, the victim will get a payout much faster.
 Many people have a large number of bills they’re trying to juggle after the injury.
 They’re most likely dealing with mounting medical bills.
 Not to mention possible loss of wages.
 Because of this, they may desire quicker compensation.
 A case that settles in court will usually get more money, but it may take years and years to get paid.